CHAPTER 6: KNOWLEDGE

 A common prediction made by fortune tellers is that “a major event will happen in your life” or “you will soon make a very important acquaintance”.
 Both of these so-called “predictions” will take place no matter what happens in your life, and no experience you have will refute those predictions.
 Legitimate scientific theories, by contrast, always hold open the possibility of being refuted by new data or a new experiment.
 By putting forth their theories, scientists take a risk that what they’re proposing might be disproved by the facts.
 Even universal gravitation is vulnerable to refutation if some future experiments produce compelling evidence against it.
 Thus, a good theory is always potentially falsifiable, although it has not been actually falsified.

-Scientific Revolutions.
 Scientists continually push the boundaries of knowledge, and on a daily basis we see new theories about the spread of diseases, healthy eating habits, or the environment.
 We also read about new studies that challenge previously accepted scientific views.
 For example, in contrast to earlier claims by scientists, the accepted wisdom now is that vitamin C does not help prevent colds, and fiber in our diets does not help prevent colon cancer.
 Science thus moves ahead in baby steps, occasionally taking a step backwards to correct an erroneous theory.
 All the while, though, the larger body of scientific knowledge seems secure and well established.
 But then sometimes a new scientific theory comes along that is so radical and far reaching in its consequences that it forces scientists to throw out many of their underlying assumptions about the world and set things on a dramatically new course.
 These are scientific revolutions.
 The most dramatic example is the shift from the earth-centered view of the heavens, championed by the ancient Greek astronomer Ptolemy, to a sun-centered system which was defended by Copernicus in the 1500s.
 This “Copernican Revolution,” as it is now called, did more than simply swap the earth with the sun in the model of celestial objects.
 It also had the effect of overturning medieval theories about matter and motion, and ultimately replacing them with Newton’s laws of motion.
-Other important revolutions were sparked by Darwin’s account of evolution, Einstein’s account of general relativity, and the Big Bang theory.
+Other important revolutions were sparked by Darwin’s account of evolution, Einstein’s account of general relativity, genetics, and tectonic plates.

 The most probing philosophical analysis of scientific revolutions was offered by American historian of science Thomas Kuhn (1922-1996).
-Kuhn argued that scientific revolutions are the result of changing paradigms – that is, the web of scientific beliefs held in common by members of the scientific community.
+Kuhn argued that scientific revolutions are the result of changing paradigms, that is, the web of scientific beliefs held in common by members of the scientific community.
 When major paradigms are overthrown and replaced with new ones, such as replacing the Ptolemaic with the Copernican paradigm, we have a scientific revolution.
 What triggers the paradigm shift, according to Kuhn, is that scientists run into inconsistencies with the old paradigm that cannot easily be explained away.
-Scientific theories will always face some irregularities – such as with an experiment that seems to contradict an accepted theory.
+Scientific theories will always face some irregularities, such as with an experiment that seems to contradict an accepted theory.
 If the theory is well established, a few irregularities here or there won’t matter; in fact, scientists often chalk these up to an acceptable level of error that’s built into the enterprise of scientific investigation.
 However, sometimes irregularities pile up to such a degree that it throws science into a condition of crisis.
 Seeking resolution to the crisis, scientists then replace an old scientific paradigm with a new one that better resolves the irregularities.

 Kuhn argues that scientific revolutions have much in common with political revolutions: rebel groups think that the ruling institution is inadequate, which they then overthrow and replace with a new one: